Budgeting

 (Source: CreditWise)

-Money can be one of the most stressful aspects of modern life; especially when it comes to needing to make large purchases such as a car or house.
-This stress is demonstrated by the fact that more than half of all consumers experience stress related to buying a house, with almost an equal number struggling with their vehicle purchase.
+Money can rank among the most stressful aspects of modern life, particularly when making large purchases like homes or vehicles.
+This stress manifests in the fact that over half of all consumers experience anxiety related to buying a house, with nearly as many struggling with vehicle purchases.

 Women are far more likely to experience financial stress than men, with 46% of women saying money has a negative impact on their mental health compared to just 38% of men.